 An Electric Hoist Makes Your Bulk Bag Unloader Safer

-Electric hoist away bags on your bulk bag unloader will benefit your workers in many ways.
-First and foremost is safety.
+First and foremost is safety when it comes to your bulk bag lifting equipment.
+An electric hoist, for example, will benefit your workers in many ways while also keeping them safe.
 You've probably heard some of the alarming statistics regarding fork truck safety.
 These representative statistics tell a concerning story.

 - "(Injuries from forklift) accidents constitute 10% of all the physical injuries (in the workplace)"

 - Forklift accidents that result in serious injury total 34,900 annually

 - Non-serious injuries related to forklift accidents reach 61,800 each year

 - A forklift overturning is the most common incident, accounting for 24% of all forklift accidents